Alexander Calder: Early life and education

 Calder was born in 1898 in the Lawnton section of Philadelphia, Pennsylvania.
 His birthdate remains a source of confusion.
 According to Calder's mother, Nanette (née Lederer), Calder was born on August 22, yet his birth certificate at Philadelphia City Hall, based on a hand-written ledger, stated July 22.
 When Calder's family learned of the birth certificate, they asserted with certainty that city officials had made a mistake.
-His mother was Jewish and of German descent and his father was Calvinist and of Scottish descent, but Calder never practiced a religion and rejected nationalism.
+His mother was Jewish of Bavarian descent and his father was Calvinist of Scottish descent, but Calder never practiced a religion and rejected nationalism.

 Calder's grandfather, sculptor Alexander Milne Calder, was born in Scotland, had immigrated to Philadelphia in 1868, and is best known for the colossal statue of William Penn on Philadelphia City Hall's tower.
 His father, Alexander Stirling Calder, was a well-known sculptor who created many public installations, a majority of them in Philadelphia.
 Calder's mother was a professional portrait artist, who had studied at the Académie Julian and the Sorbonne in Paris from around 1888 until 1893.
 She moved to Philadelphia, where she met Stirling Calder while studying at the Pennsylvania Academy of the Fine Arts.
 Calder's parents married on February 22, 1895.
 Alexander Calder's sister, Margaret Calder Hayes, was instrumental in the development of the UC Berkeley Art Museum.

 At the age of three, Calder posed nude for his father's sculpture Man Cub, a cast of which is in the Metropolitan Museum of Art in New York City.
 In 1902 he also completed his earliest sculpture, a clay elephant.
 In 1905 his father contracted tuberculosis, and Calder's parents moved to a ranch in Oracle, Arizona, leaving the children in the care of family friends for a year.
 The children were reunited with their parents in March 1906 and stayed at the Arizona ranch during that summer.